rackspace-orchestration-templates/php-app-single/cookbooks/windows/README.md

 #### Attribute Parameters
 - feature_name: name of the feature/role to install.
 The same feature may have different names depending on the provider used (ie DHCPServer vs DHCP; DNS-Server-Full-Role vs DNS).
+- all: Boolean.
+Optional.
+Default: false.
+DISM provider only.
+Forces all dependencies to be installed.
+- source: String.
+Optional.
+DISM provider only.
+Uses local repository for feature install.

 #### Providers
 - **Chef::Provider::WindowsFeature::DISM**: Uses Deployment Image Servicing and Management (DISM) to manage roles/features.
 - **Chef::Provider::WindowsFeature::ServerManagerCmd**: Uses Server Manager to manage roles/features.
+- **Chef::Provider::WindowsFeaturePowershell**: Uses Powershell to manage roles/features. (see [COOK-3714](https://tickets.chef.io/browse/COOK-3714)

 #### Examples
 Enable the node as a DHCP Server